SapienzaNLP/xl-amr/README.md

 ## Acknowledgements

-The authors gratefully acknowledge the support of the <a href="http://mousse-project.org">ERC Consolidator Grant MOUSSE</a> No. 726487 under the European
-Union's Horizon 2020 research and innovation programme.
 The authors gratefully acknowledgethe support of the <a href="http://mousse-project.org">ERC ConsolidatorGrant MOUSSE</a> No. 726487 and the <a href="https://elex.is/">ELEXIS</a> project No. 731015 under the European Union’s Horizon 2020 research and innovation programme.

 This work was supported in part by the MIUR under the grant "Dipartimenti di eccellenza 2018-2022" of the Department of Computer Science of the Sapienza University of Rome.